"I'm Not in Love" (And Other Musical Lies)

 Nick Cave - “The Mercy Seat”

-In a much darker example of the unreliable narrator, Nick Cave’s “The Mercy Seat” chronicles the dying thoughts of a prisoner who’s about to executed.
+In a much darker example of the unreliable narrator, Nick Cave’s “The Mercy Seat” chronicles the dying thoughts of a prisoner who’s about to be executed.
 The convicted criminal repeatedly proclaims his innocence, singing, “And anyway I told the truth / And I’m not afraid to die” — even as he begins to feel the heat of the electric chair on his head.

 It isn’t until the bitter end that the crook seemingly comes clean, with the final line (“But I’m afraid I told a lie”) serving as a chilling, if all-too-brief, deathbed confession.